mit-cml/yrtoolkit/yr/tutorials/my_calculator.md

 * Our app currently only has one intent - multiplying two numbers.
 Try adding more intents that instruct Alexa to add, subtract, and divide two numbers for a basic calculator.

 * Our app allows multiplication of two numbers.
 Try altering the app to allow for the multiplication of more numbers.
-How can Alexa help us multiply three number?
+How can Alexa help us multiply three numbers?
 Or even four or five?

 # About Youth Mobile Power
 A lot of us spend all day on our phones, hooked on our favorite apps.
 We keep typing and swiping, even when we know the risks phones can pose to our attention, privacy, and even our safety.
 But the computers in our pockets also create untapped opportunities for young people to learn, connect and transform our communities.